Premera Blue Cross Blue Shield has the best health insurance in Alaska. Gold plans from Premera start at $945 per month before discounts.

 Short-term health insurance in Alaska

 Short-term health insurance can help you fill gaps in coverage, like if you are between jobs.
-A plan can last up to a year, and you can only have the plan for a total of three years.
+But plans can only last for three months at a time, and you can only renew them for one extra month.

 Frequently asked questions